“It takes guts to be gentle and kind.” —The Smiths

 The Résumé Detail

 I began my career at F+W Media in Cincinnati, where I ultimately oversaw the transition of a predominantly print-driven business to one centered on digital media.
-I was responsible for the business strategy and financial performance of a team of twenty, which covered editorial, advertising, online education, and e-commerce operations.
-During my tenure, I launched and managed the social media presence of Writer's Digest, growing its Twitter fan base to over 150,000 followers and its Facebook fan base to over 25,000 followers.
-I started the Writer's Digest blog There Are No Rules in 2008, which has been maintained as the primary staff blog since my departure.
-In my role as publisher, I also launched and artistically directed the Writer's Digest Conference and Writer's Digest webinar series, which still continue today.
+I was responsible for the business strategy and financial performance of a brand that generated $10 million in revenue each year, overseeing a team of twenty, which covered editorial, advertising, online education, and e-commerce operations.
+During my tenure, I launched and managed the social media presence of Writer’s Digest, growing its Twitter fan base to over 150,000 followers and its Facebook fan base to over 25,000 followers.
+In my role as publisher, I also launched and artistically directed the Writer’s Digest Conference and Writer’s Digest webinar series, which still continue today.

 My leadership and business results at F+W ultimately landed me a job as a tenure-track professor of e-media at the University of Cincinnati’s College-Conservatory of Music, which grants BFA degrees to students seeking full-time careers in the media.
 While at UC, I was recruited to work at the Virginia Quarterly Review at the University of Virginia, to spearhead and manage digital publishing initiatives.
 I launched the first digital subscription to the journal (comprising 25% of subscriptions by the time I left), and led a major content migration and strategic relaunch for VQR Online.
 My audience development for the brand led to a 100% increase in website visits during issue release months.

-Since 2001, I've spoken at more than 300 events around the world, and have been invited to speak at international gatherings such as South by Southwest, BookExpo America, Digital Book World, Frankfurt Book Fair, and the Association of Writers and Writing Programs.
+Since 2001, I’ve spoken at hundreds of events around the world, and have been invited to speak at gatherings such as South by Southwest, BookExpo America, Digital Book World, Frankfurt Book Fair, and the Association of Writers and Writing Programs.

-As someone with more than a decade of hands-on experience in using new media and technology to grow readership and revenue, my expertise has been featured by sources such as NPR’s Morning Edition, the Authors Guild, Nieman Journalism Lab, Publishers Weekly, GalleyCat, and PBS.
-I've been an active blogger for more than a decade, and my site (JaneFriedman.com) has been named a top site for writers by Writer's Digest and the Alliance of Independent Authors.
+As someone with more than two decades of hands-on experience in using new media and technology to grow readership and revenue, my expertise has been featured by sources such as NPR’s Morning Edition and All Things Considered, the National Press Club, The Authors Guild, Nieman Journalism Lab, Publishers Weekly, and PBS.

-My work has appeared in Publishers Weekly, Writer's Digest magazine, the AWP Notebook, VQR Online, Digital Book World, Publishing Perspectives, IBPA Independent Magazine, The Huffington Post, Writer Unboxed, and many other print and online venues.
+My work has appeared in Publishers Weekly, Writer’s Digest magazine, Copper Nickel, Boulevard, the AWP Notebook, VQR Online, Publishing Perspectives, IBPA Independent Magazine, The Huffington Post, and many other print and online venues.

 My essays have been published in anthologies by the University of Chicago Press, Seal Press, Milkweed Editions, and McPherson & Co.—as well as Writer’s Digest Books, Writer’s Market, Writer’s Market UK, and Australian Writer’s Marketplace.